benjsmyth/tictactoe/README.md

   - For example, `3` creates a board with `3*3 = 9` positions.
 - `<depth>` is a float `<= 2` and `>= 1` that raises the `width` to set a limited search depth.
 (The default is `2`.)
   - For example, `3 2` creates a limited search depth of `3^2 = 9`.
-  - For a fractional depth, the power is rounded to the nearest integer.
+  - For a fractional depth, the resulting power is rounded to the nearest integer.